- College Algebra

 Flexure formula do not apply directly to composite beams because it was based on the assumption that the beam was homogeneous.
 It is therefore necessary to transform the composite material into equivalent homogeneous section.
 To do this, consider a steel and wood section to be firmly bolted together so that they can act as one unit.
 Shown below are the composite wood and steel section and the corresponding equivalent in wood and steel sections.

-The quantity n is the ratio of the moduli of elasticity of stronger material to the weaker material.
+The quantity n is usually taken as the ratio of the moduli of elasticity of stronger material to the weaker material.
 In the above case, n = Es / Ew.

 The use of the above concept is governed by the following assumptions:

 - The composite materials are firmly bonded together and act as a unit.